Programs & Partnerships

 Responding to the needs of local communities, we have joined with local leaders to help build a library, create community spaces, bring locally grown food into our school cafeterias, and so much more.

 The Community Foundation shares Mr. Rogers’ enthusiasm.
 It’s easy to find comradery with others who believe what we believe, look like us and have similar backgrounds.
 And yet we know that the best ideas and decisions come from groups of people with differing perspectives working together.
 The good news is that our community is filled with a wide range of experiences and viewpoints.
 All we need to do is find ways to start those conversations.
 Building bridges (and community) is challenging, often messy work.
 When it happens, it is exciting and infectious.
-That’s why we launched Project Neighborly.
+That’s why we are excited to launch Project Neighborly 2018.

 Whatcom Farm to School